Briagolong railway line: Operation (1889-1952)

-The Briagolong railway line was initially opened on 7 August 1889.
-A flood of the Avon River on 3 August 1891 overflowed the bridge on the railway line, causing the line to close.
-2 weeks later, it was reported the bridge had been washed away, and that "a considerable sum of money" would be needed to replace the bridge.
-After this flood, the railway bridge was rebuilt, and the railway line reopened on 21 December 1891.
+The Briagolong railway line was opened on 7 August 1889.
+A flood of the Avon River on 3 August 1891 overflowed the bridge on the line, leading to its closure.
+Two weeks later, it was reported the bridge had been washed away, and that "a considerable sum of money" would be needed to replace it.
+The rebuilt bridge was reopened on 21 December 1891.
 The Avon River bridge flooded twice again in 1893 and 1894, until a new iron bridge (previous bridges had been wooden) was constructed in 1895.

-The line was reopened in 1897, which was celebrated by a Maffra banquet.
-The banquet was attended by Gippsland North MLA Allan McLean, where he spoke about the history of the line.
+The line was reopened again in 1897, and it was celebrated by a Maffra banquet.
+It was attended by Gippsland North MLA Allan McLean, who spoke about the history of the line.
 McLean said that the government led by Duncan Gillies had initially refused to put the Briagolong line on a costing estimates list for constructing rail lines across the state, but the Speaker had intervened to put it to a committee vote, owing to what McLean called "the splendid accumulation of statistics by the prominent residents of the district".
 The Railway Commissioner, according to McLean, successfully advised the government to put the Briagolong line on the estimates list without a vote, leading to the construction of the line.

-In a 1909 Victorian Railways report, the railway line was reported as costing £5138 per mile, excluding rolling stock.
+In a 1909 Victorian Railways report, the Briagolong line was reported as costing £5138 per mile, excluding rolling stock.
 On 10 November 1911, a group of young people were brought before the Children's Court in Maffra, charged with putting obstacles on the railway line.
-Passenger services on the Briagolong railway line closed in November 1930.
-On 25 April 1936, there was a public meeting held in the Shire of Maffra hall in regards to the "likely closing" of the railway line.
+Passenger services on the Briagolong line closed in November 1930.
+On 25 April 1936, a public meeting was held in the Shire of Maffra hall in regards to the "likely closing" of the railway line.
 G. Bennett, president of the Briagolong Progress Association, said that the closure of the line would have a serious effect on Briagolong.
-B. Kelly, a representative of rail commissioners, said that while the line was not being closed, "some lines must eventually close themselves", and that if people did not use the line, it might have serious results.
+B. Kelly, a representative of Railway Commissioners, said that, while the line was not being closed, "some lines must eventually close themselves", and that if people did not use the line, it might have serious results.
 The railway line was closed on 16 July 1952.